 The Animal Health program provides spay and neuter surgeries for cats, dogs and rabbits that come into the care of MCAS.
 Surgery is performed onsite for high risk pets, pets who have been accepted into a rescue placement and/or those who require additional surgical procedures (such as hernia repairs, wound treatment, etc).
-The Animal Health program works closely with Portland Community College's Vet Tech program and Oregon Humane Society to surgically alter pets in our care prior to adoption.
-In addition, MCAS utilizes a spay and neuter voucher program to offset the post-adoption spay and neuter needs of pets.
+The Animal Health program works closely with Portland Community College's Vet Tech program to provide spay and neuter surgery as part of the student education curriculum and to most effectively manage our resources.
+In addition, MCAS utilizes a spay and neuter coupon program program to help offset the post-adoption cost of spay and neuter surgery for newly adopted pets.
 Animal Health also facilitates enhanced care for animals in need of specialized procedures, such as orthopedic care or dentistry by coordinating with partnering organizations to ensure the medical needs of the pet are met.
 The Animal Health program also provides post-placement medical support for recent adopters, as well as long term support for shelter animals in more than 200 volunteer foster homes.